 (Maloney & Kim, 2020)

 In regards to classes, students can now access information through InsideWheaton or via the Course Schedule to learn the course delivery mode for individual courses.
-Courses will be noted as “On-campus Instruction” or “Remote Only” for the Fall 2020 semester.
+Courses will be noted as “On-campus Instruction” or “Remote Only” for the semester.
 Remember that even those classes designated as on-campus instruction will have virtual and online elements so that they can be taken by all students, including those who are not on campus.
 While most courses have been designated at this point, our offices will continue to update any remaining courses that are still awaiting designations.
 Students should check their schedule throughout the summer in case there are changes in the course delivery mode for specific courses due to unforeseen circumstances.
 Detailed instructions for how students can access this information were emailed from Dean Viveiros in Academic Advising to students’ Wheaton email addresses.

 Classroom capacities have all been reset to allow for social distancing of six feet or more between all students and faculty.

-Given that our fall semester will be slightly shorter than originally planned, students living on campus will receive a $500 one-time room and board credit.
+Given that our fall semester was slightly shorter than originally planned, students living on campus will receive a $500 one-time room and board credit.
 Additionally, if you choose to live off campus your merit aid will be applied in full to your tuition.
 Need-based aid will need to be recalculated based on your revised cost of attendance.
-If you have any questions about your cost of attendance, please contact Student Financial Services at firstname.lastname@example.org.
+If you have any questions about your cost of attendance, please contact Student Financial Services at email@example.com.
 We will also adjust our normal Refund Policy for students who withdraw or move off campus after the semester begins to provide more flexibility given the uncertainties.
 Please see the Refund Policy on the Student Financial Services website for more details.